Mammillaria mammillaris H.Karst.

 Soil: M. mammillaris requires a soil mix that provides root aeration and good drainage, whether grown outdoors or indoors.
 Use commercial cactus potting mixes or create your own potting mix.

-Hardiness: This cactus is heat tolerant, but it is not a cold-hardy plant.
+Hardiness: This cactus is heat tolerant but is not a cold-hardy plant.
 M. mammillaris can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Fertilizing: M. mammillaris can benefit from fertilization during the growing season.
 Apply a water-soluble fertilizer for cacti and other succulents.
 Suspend feeding during the winter when the plant goes dormant.